 Friday evening puts me in a bit of a tough spot, where I’m really choosing between two movies in each block.
 Day for Night is one of my all-time favorite movies, and I’d love to see a Truffaut movie on the big screen, plus star Jacqueline Bisset will be there.
 But I’ve never seen Steel Magnolias, and star Shirley MacLaine, along with screenwriter Robert Harling, will be there, so that’s where my pick goes.

-And if I’m still up for it, I’ll check out the midnight screening of Santo vs. the Evil Brain, a movie I’ve never heard of until it showed up on the schedule, but it’s sure to be a fun experience.
+And if I’m still up for it, I’ll check out the midnight screening of Santo vs. the Evil Brain, a movie I’d never heard of until it showed up on the schedule, but it’s sure to be a fun experience.

 My Tentative Picks: Steel Magnolias, Do the Right Thing, Santo vs. the Evil Brain